ramiy/wordpress-comments-plugin/readme.txt

 * Add new shortcode for Recirculation elements.
 * Add `[spotim_comments]` shortcode.
 * Add `[spotim_recirculation]` shortcode.
+* Add a sidebar widget for Spot.IM Recirculation.
 * Add auto-import feature to import content from Spot.IM to local db.
 * Add gulp tasks for textdomain-check and pot-file-generation.
 * i18n: Update wrong translation textdomains to match the plugin slug.